Roshan1299/DevSwipe/docs/SETUP.md

 # Setup Guide

-This guide will help you set up the **ProjectSwipe** Android application locally for development.
-ProjectSwipe is a Kotlin-based Android app that helps university students discover side project ideas through a Tinder-style swiping interface.
+This guide will help you set up the **DevSwipe** Android application locally for development.
+DevSwipe is a Kotlin-based Android app that helps university students discover side project ideas through a Tinder-style swiping interface, with a Spring Boot backend and PostgreSQL database.

 ## 📋 Prerequisites